-The terms of sale for a credit customer state how the firm will sale its products or services.
+- Terms of Sale: the terms of sale for a credit customer state how the firm will sell its products or services.
 Will the firm require a cash sale or will it extend credit?
 That decision is made through the process of credit analysis and determining who should be granted credit.

 - If the small business decides to grant credit to a customer, then it has to establish terms.
 These terms will include the credit period and any discount you decide to offer the customer along with the discount period.